Enterprise-connect/documentation/ec-guide.md

 This guide is the entry point for those new to Enterprise Connect, and can also serve to refresh the memory of those who may have not configured Enterprise Connect recently - we are always developing and refining script-flags, usage and features!</br>

 Finally, this guide assumes (and recommends!) a shell or command line approach.
 While there are web UIs available for some of the tasks presented, we recommend using the [CloudFoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) as much as possible, as this will make your future as an Enterprise Connect expert much brighter - and not to mention our support is 100% shell-based.
 There is ample [CF CLI documentation and reference](https://docs.cloudfoundry.org/cf-cli/cf-help.html) available, but for the purpose of this guide and most of Enterprise Connect, you will only need to utilize a few basic commands which you will be able to, for the most part, copy and paste.</br>

-### CAUTION: Document Everything, Every Time

-It stands to reason that the Enterprise Connect team and Predix Support cannot know what someone wrote in a file on their computer.
-We do not readily know who subscribed to, or 'owns', the Enterprise Connect subscription (without investigative work).
-It is your responsibility to document your use cases, configurations, and everything else.
-Conservatively estimating, something around 10% of support time is spent doing superflous investigative work resulting from a lack of documentation of initial configuration(s).

-> Imagine your production environment is down, and you reach out to us or Predix Support, and we need to view a UAA configuration, but you do not know who the UAA admin is, or which UAA client you were using.
-Your prod environment will stay down until that is figured out.
-This is unfortunately common.
-Please, please, please... document **everything**.

-Additionally, it is altogether too common that the teams and team-of-teams we work with have internal communication breakdowns.
-Sometimes, while resolving one developer's issue, we create a problem for another developer - simply because those developers were not adequately **communicating and documenting** changes made to one another.
-If 10 people across two teams are using the same Enterprise Connect subscription, everyone needs to be on the same page.
-Due to the amount of security involved with Enterprise Connect's end-to-end connectivity, it is by design that configurations are easily broken and will fail authorization checks.

-While a bit premature, these are the most common items requested from our side and from Predix Support to help resolve issues.
-It is not overly important to understand these at this point, but for what it's worth, here are some items to keep in mind:

-- Predix Zone ID (GUID) of the EC Service
-- Gateway, Server and Client logs with corresponding/relevant time stamps
-- UAA Client configuration

-Issues are rarely resolvable without these pieces.
-Only you can prevent Support Fires - through documentation!

 ## Common Use Cases